Granulomatosis with Polyangiitis

 - Cough which may include bloody phlegm caused by upper airway or lower airway (lung)

 - Middle ear inflammation (also called otitis media), pain, or hearing loss

 - Voice change, wheezing, or shortness of breath caused by inflammation of the trachea

-Wegener's granulomatosis has symptoms similar to a number of other disorders, which
+Granulomatosis with Polyangiitis has symptoms similar to a number of other disorders,

 treatment, early diagnosis is critical.